 People call this boy an ass, but he has his world by the tail.

 Today, the exchange rate is nineteen pesos to a dollar.

 The U.S. dollar is strong today so the exchange rate is nineteen to one.
 The weakest currency is the Canadian dollar.
 The strongest currencies are the British pound and the Euro.
-In this money game, the more pesos you get for your dollar, the cheaper vacation you get.
+In this money game, the more pesos I get for my dollars, the cheaper vacation I get.

-When the girl in the booth sees me, I get a bright smile.
+When the girl in the booth sees me, I get a bright smile from her.

 I always leave her a tip and she hasn’t made one mistake.

 Is handling money all day and not getting to keep any the same as walking in the desert with a canteen and not being able to drink

 On most there are times and dates, food ordered and its price, balances due and how the bill was paid.
 There is a spot for taxes and gratuities.
 There can be series of numbers indicating stock numbers of merchandise, re-order times, discounts, adjustments, credits.

 On this restaurant receipt, at the bottom, is the phrase, ” Keep Tulum weird. ”